All Creatures of Our God and King: Melody

 The most common melody is the 1623 German hymn tune Lasst uns erfreuen.
 The following setting is from the 1906 English Hymnal, with the lyrics quoted from the 1986 New English Hymnal:

 In popular culture

-In the United Kingdom, the hymn was prominently featured in the pilot episode of the comedy programme Mr. Bean, where the title character is in church when the congregation sings "All Creatures of Our God and King", but he has no hymnal and his neighbour refuses to share.
-The only lyric he can participate in is the recurrent "Alleluia".
+The hymn is prominently featured in the pilot episode of the comedy programme Mr. Bean, where the title character is in church when the congregation sings "All Creatures of Our God and King", but he has no hymnal.
+Consequently, he mumbles through most of the song, save for the recurrent "Alleluia", which he sings as loudly as possible.

-In the United States, it was covered by the David Crowder Band on the album Can You Hear Us? in 2002.
+In the United States, it was covered by the David Crowder Band on the album Can You Hear Us? in 2002 and in the album Illuminate in 2003.